 30 Of The Most Intelligent Dog Breeds That Prove They Are More Than Just Cute Little Faces

-Dogs are known for being a man's best friend, they are rightfully so.
-It's weird to hear or see someone despising dogs, even if they particularly don't like them, but it's immediately a red flag if someone actively hates dogs and loathes even just the sight of them because dogs are such loveable creatures!
+Dogs are known for being man's best friend, and rightfully so.
+It's strange to hear or see someone despising dogs; even if they don't particularly like them, it's a red flag if someone actively hates dogs and loathes even the sight of them because dogs are such lovable creatures!

 They are too cute to hate, and they are definitely too adorable and approachable to completely ignore.
-But they do not only take pride in their appearance and floof, though, because they actually got the brains as well.
+However, they do not only take pride in their appearance and fluff; they actually have brains as well.

-It's not exactly a secret that they are very intelligent, though, because dogs have been used as human helpers in various situations.
-They even improve the lives of the disabled, most especially blind people, because of how they assist them in so many things.
+It's no secret that dogs are very intelligent, as they have been used as human helpers in various situations.
+They even improve the lives of the disabled, especially blind individuals, by assisting them in numerous ways.

-Their intelligence is measured by their ability to learn new habits and behaviors, ability to be trained easily, remember routines, and absorb new information.
-They also do fairly well in terms of emotional intelligence, and it truly shows when they bond with their hoomans, until unfortunate circumstances part them.
+Their intelligence is measured by their ability to learn new habits and behaviors, their capacity to be trained easily, their memory of routines, and their ability to absorb new information.
+They also perform well in terms of emotional intelligence, which truly shows when they bond with their humans, until unfortunate circumstances part them.

-If you have a dog, you might think that he is the greatest and most intelligent boy in the world.
-Well, while that could be true, scientists have rounded up some of the smartest dog breeds people have owned all over the world.
+If you have a dog, you might think he is the greatest and most intelligent boy in the world.
+While that could be true, scientists have identified some of the smartest dog breeds that people have owned all over the world.

 Scroll down to see 30 of the most intelligent breeds below!